-Between 2009 and 2016, Animal Aid filmed secretly inside eleven randomly chosen UK slaughterhouses.
-We found evidence of lawbreaking in ten of them.
+Between 2009 and 2017, Animal Aid filmed secretly inside thirteen UK slaughterhouses.
+We found evidence of lawbreaking in twelve of them.
 The problems are serious and widespread.
 Our films revealed animals being kicked, slapped, stamped on, and picked up by fleeces and ears and thrown into stunning pens.
 We recorded animals being improperly stunned and coming round again, or suffering painful electrocution instead of being stunned.
 We filmed animals deliberately and illegally beaten and punched, pigs burned with cigarettes, and the throats of conscious animals being repeatedly hacked at.
 None of the illegal acts we filmed were prevented by the on-site vets or the slaughterhouse operators who have ultimate responsibility for animal welfare.
 That’s why we need CCTV.

 Our investigations have shown that the presence of cameras alone does not deter abuse and poor practice.
-Four of the slaughterhouses Animal Aid filmed – Cheale Meats and Bowood Yorkshire Lamb, N Bramall & Son and Malik Food Group – already had cameras installed.
-In fact, we placed our cameras right beside theirs, so we could see what they could see but, of course, it was our footage, not theirs, that was monitored and acted upon.
+Four of the slaughterhouses Animal Aid filmed – Farmers Fresh, Forge Farm Meats, Cheale Meats, Bowood Yorkshire Lamb, N Bramall & Son and Malik Food Group – already had cameras installed.
+In some cases, we placed our cameras right beside theirs, so we could see what they could see but, of course, it was our footage, not theirs, that was monitored and acted upon.

 At Bowood we filmed sheep being picked up and smashed headfirst into solid structures.
 They were kicked in the face, and thrown by their fleeces, legs and ears.
 They were tormented and abused and, at this non-stun slaughterhouse, their throats were hacked at with a blunt knife while they were still fully conscious.

-Since both of these slaughterhouses had cameras, there is no reason why the abuses should not have been detected.
+Since all these slaughterhouses had cameras, there is no reason why the abuses should not have been detected.
 Perhaps they were but the slaughterhouse management ignored them or failed to report them to the authorities (we know the advice from industry is to sack abusive slaughtermen rather than report them, which means they are free to get a job elsewhere and carry on their abuse).
 Or, perhaps, the cameras are ‘for show’ or to comply with the wishes of a supermarket but they are not properly monitored.